 How to Use Portrait Mode to Photograph People Using the iPhone 13

-In this tutorial you will learn how to use Portrait on your iPhone, before and after you make the photo.
-We cover what Portrait Mode and Depth of are and how to use them, and look at the creative Lighting Effects you can add to your subject using Portrait Mode.
+In this tutorial you will learn how to use Mode on your iPhone, before and after you make the photo.
+We cover what Portrait Mode and Depth of Field are and how to use them, and look at the creative Lighting Effects you can add to your subject using Portrait Mode.

 Let’s first review Portrait Mode

-What Portrait Mode Does and Why to Use
+What Portrait Mode Does and Why to Use It

-Portrait Mode in your iphone uses artificial intelligence to create a blurry so that your subject can stand out more.
+Portrait Mode in your iphone uses artificial intelligence to create a blurry background so that your subject can stand out more.
 Having things blurry in the background and/or foreground is called a Depth of Field effect.
 This effect is a creative tool that is useful for portraits.

 For example, in these two images you can see the difference in the background.
-On the left, the chair, the painting, the TV and the window are all sharp.
+On the left, the chair, the , the TV and the window are all sharp.
 In the right one, all those elements are now somewhat blurry.

 What is Depth of Field?

 Depth of field is the portion of your image that appears in focus and sharp.
 When you hear or read somewhere that a photographer is using shallow depth of field, that means that only a very tiny portion in the picture has sharpness on purpose, so that it stands out and the rest is blurry.
-On the contrary, deep depth of field is when you have a larger portion of your picture appears in sharpness detail, because you chose so and would like the viewer to appreciate everything in the frame as equal.
+On the contrary, depth of field is when you have a larger portion of your picture appears in sharpness detail, because you chose so and would like the viewer to appreciate everything in the frame as equal.

 Usually your phone camera will give you an image where everything is in focus and sharp, as it doesn’t know that you may want make something blurry.